SpikeHD/file-metadata/README.md

 # Installation

-1. Download the latest package version for your target platform from [Actions](https://github.com/SpikeHD/file-metadata/actions).
-2. Extract the `.yymps` file from the archive.
+1. Download the `.yymps` file from the [latest release](https://github.com/SpikeHD/file-metadata/releases/latest).
 3. That's it!
-You can now import the package into your project.
+You can now import the package into your project by dragging it into your GameMaker window.

 ## Alternative Installation
 You can also use the dynamic library itself by extracting the `.yymps` file as a zip file, and adding the `.dll`/`.dylib`/`.so` file found within to your project manually by following [this guide](https://forum.gamemaker.io/index.php?threads/basic-extension-creation.42662/) (skip the bits about Visual Studio and such).